-Dr. Michael Nowazek, BSC, ND President, Alberta Association of Naturopathic Practitioners (2000-2007)
+Dr. Michael Nowazek, BSC, ND President, Alberta Association of Naturopathic Practitioners (2000-2007).

 Stress Relief and Far Infrared Sauna Therapy Stress seems to be so ingrained in our culture today.
 It is everywhere we turn; cell phones, deadlines, emotions, traffic and overbearing bosses - the list goes on and on.
 Stress has been linked to a heart disease, high blood pressure, diabetes, lowered immune function, depression, obesity, sleep disorders, increased Alzheimer's and premature death, just to name a few.
 When we are stressed, our body/mind takes a defensive "fight-or-flight" position.
 This is a natural response of the Autonomic Nervous System designed to take us away from dangerous situations when we are roaring the savannah, like a big Lion!
 However, we are NOT designed to stay in this “fight-or-flight" for very long.
 Unfortunately, most of us live like this day-to-day!
 And when this happens, a road to a “danger zone" begins…

 When we remain in the stress response, the body wears down and our adrenal glands (responsible for our “fight-or-flight") start to malfunction.
 During stress (fight-or-flight) response, your body rushes all of its vital energy into the muscles to “protect" itself.
 The nervous system, the brain and organs are automatically depleted of this life force energy which helps them to heal and to sustain in optimal health.
 As a result, many highly and chronically stressed people often suffer with neurological, gastrointestinal, cardiovascular diseases, which then often result in heart attack or a stroke.
 Continuous output of dangerous stress hormones such as cortisol and epinephrine have also very damaging effect on the body over time.
 These hormones disrupt normal metabolism and function and are the main factors that causes the physiology cascade leading to the conditions listed above.

 The remedy is to get into para-sympathetic (the other side of the autonomic) nervous system.
 This is the “rest and digest", or the “relaxation response".
 When you get into our infrared saunas the body is surrounded by our technologically advanced heaters.
 The infrared penetrates up to two inches into the body, causing vasodilation, muscle relaxation, pain relief and a feeling of well-being.
 Endorphins are released and the entire body relaxes.
 Repeated and regular infrared sauna use over several weeks will significantly reduce stress levels even when out of the sauna.
 Many people report improved sleep and a greater peace.
 When the body is stressed, chemical changes occur that result in unbalanced hormone levels.

 “YOUR BODY LOVES YOU, SO LOVE YOUR BODY BACK"